blueag8/Photography_Website/README.md

 for stripe you will need to obtain a both a publishable key and a Secret Key which will be stored in and environment variable.

-I chose to create an env.py file and ensured that is was not published
+I chose to create an env.py file and ensured that is was not published to the public repository by using gitignore.

+This command was "env.py > .gitignore"

 Requirements to run code locally: